MasonBoom/React-Calculator/README.md

 This is a basic calculator app that was created using JavaScript, CSS, and React.js

-When you run it on your local machine, it should look something like this:
+When you run it on your desktop PC or laptop, it should look something like the image below:

 ![i](https://github.com/MasonBoom/React-calculator/blob/main/React%20App%20-%20Google%20Chrome%202_1_2022%2010_32_52%20PM%20(3).png?raw=true)